Complete Guide to Carbohydrates

-Carbs are the fastest and most accessible energy source for the human body, but their reputation has suffered a lot in recent years.
-Between low-carb diets and the fear of sugar, it's time to set the record straight on this essential macronutrient and understand how to choose it wisely.
+Carbohydrates are the fastest and most accessible energy source for the human body, but their reputation has suffered greatly in recent years.
+Between low-carb diets and the fear of sugar, it's time to take stock of this essential macronutrient and understand how to choose it wisely.

 Steps

-Simple carbs (glucose, fructose, sucrose) are absorbed quickly and cause a blood sugar spike.
+Simple carbs (glucose, fructose, sucrose) are rapidly absorbed and cause a blood sugar spike.
 Complex carbs (starch, fiber) are digested more slowly and provide stable energy.
-Favor complex sources for the majority of your intake.
+Prefer complex sources for the majority of your intake.

 Choose fiber-rich sources

-Whole grains, legumes, vegetables, and whole fruits provide carbs along with fiber, vitamins, and minerals.
+Whole grains, legumes, vegetables, and whole fruits provide carbs accompanied by fiber, vitamins, and minerals.
 This food matrix slows sugar absorption and feeds the gut microbiota.
-It's the key to a good carb choice.
+This is the key to a good carb choice.

 Adapt timing to your activity